reuk/wayverb/docs_source/image_source.md

 buffers are created, one per frequency band.
 The contributions for each band are summed into each buffer individually.
 The final output of the simulation is created by band-passing and then mixing down the buffers.

-## Integration with Ray Tracing Algorithm

-The beginning of the image-source process relies on randomly ray tracing a certain number of reflections.
-This ray tracing process is similar to that used for estimating late, diffuse reflections.
-When the simulation is run, rays are actually traced to a much greater depth of maybe 100 reflections or more.
-The first few reflections are routed to image-source processing, while the entire set of reflections is used for finding the reverb tail.

-It is important to note that the stochastic ray tracing process will record both specular and diffuse reflections.
-At the beginning of the impulse response, this will lead to a duplication of energy, as the energy from specular reflections will be recorded by both the image-source and ray-tracing processes.
-To solve this problem, the stochastic ray tracer records specular and diffuse contributions separately.
-Specular contributions from the ray tracer are only added to the output for reflections of higher order than the highest image-source order.

-A second problem is surface scattering.
-When simulating scenes with high surface scattering coefficients, specular reflections should be quiet, with a greater degree of scattered energy.
-Unfortunately, the image-source process cannot account for scattered sound energy by design.
-The solution is to use diffuse contributions from the stochastic ray tracer, so that the image-source and ray-traced outputs "overlap".
-To ensure that the amount of energy in the simulation remains constant, the image-source finder must account for energy lost to scattering during reflections.
-Therefore, after finding the reflectance of each surface using the method outlined above, the reflectance is further multiplied by $(1 - s)$ where s is the frequency-dependent scattering coefficient of the surface.
-This causes the image-source contributions to die away faster, and the "missing" energy will be made up by the diffuse output of the ray tracer.

 <!--